Financial Information : Latest Financial Results

-The Group has been working based on its Mid Term Business Plan (2021-2023), released in February 2021, with the aim of accomplishing its vision of “continuing to provide social value and customer value as a sustainable solutions company toward 2050” under its mission of “Serving Society with Superior Quality” of the Bridgestone Essence.
-Guided by this mission and vision, we have set the “Bridgestone E8 Commitment” as the focus and vector of our corporate activities, and we are moving forward along the path of the “2030 Long-Term Aspiration,” which depicts the vision we want to achieve in 2031, the 100th anniversary of our founding.
+The Group has worked in line with its Mid Term Business Plan (2021-2023), released in February 2021, with the aim of accomplishing its vision of “continuing to provide social value and customer value as a sustainable solutions company toward 2050” under its mission of “Serving Society with Superior Quality” of the Bridgestone Essence.
+Guided by the mission and vision, we have set the “Bridgestone E8 Commitment” as our corporate commitment to support a sustainable society with our employees, society, partners and customers.
+This is the focus and vector of value creation.
+We are moving forward along the path of the “2030 Long Term Strategic Aspiration,” which depicts the vision we want to achieve in 2031, the 100th anniversary of our founding.

 （Yen in billions）

 Owners of Parent

 - IAS 29 'Financial Reporting in Hyperinflationary Economies'